lethalgame/dump/README.md

 How to get key : https://soggy-ware.cf/assets/js/key.js

-How to find key : In the second line of code, after the first &&
+How to find key : In the second line of code, copy the link in quotes.

 # V.G.
 Hub
 Script for almost any game